idealo/aiven-metadata-prometheus-exporter/README.md

 * Feel free to contribute enhancements or bug fixes.
   * Fork this repo, apply your changes and create a PR pointing to this repo and the develop branch
-* If you have any ideas or suggestions please open an issue and describe your idea or feature request
+* If you have any ideas or suggestions, please open an issue and describe your idea or feature request
+  * If you have any more generic requests, feel free to open a [discussion](https://github.com/idealo/aiven-metadata-prometheus-exporter/discussions)

 ## License